 Earth is roughly a spherical shape, with the average radius being around 4,000 miles.
-It is made up different layers: inner core, outer core, mantle, crust, and atmosphere.
+It is made up of different layers: inner core, outer core, mantle, crust, and atmosphere.
 About 70% of the Earth’s surface is covered in water, having an average depth of 2.5 miles thanks to rivers and ponds.
 The rocky planet is surrounded by a layer of gases known as the atmosphere.
 The atmosphere is made up of mainly nitrogen, but also contains oxygen, argon, and carbon dioxide.
 This atmosphere protects us and helps sustain life on Earth.

-The mantle sits underneath the crust and is the thickest layer in the structure of the Earth with an average thickness of 1,800 miles and makes up nearly 85% for the Earth’s volume.
+The mantle sits underneath the crust and is the thickest layer in the Earth, with an average thickness of 1,800 miles.
+The mantle makes up nearly 85% of the Earth’s volume.
 It is composed of silicate rocks which are rich in magnesium and iron.
 The mantle is semi-molten and moves.
-Uneven heat in the mantle causes convection currents and that means a constant movement of magma: hot magma rises towards the crust, then cools off, and sinks back down toward the warmer core.
+Uneven heat in the mantle causes convection currents and that means magma is constantly moving.
+Hot magma rises towards the crust, then cools off and sinks back down toward the warmer core.

 The crust is a thin rocky layer that surrounds the planet.
 It is different from the mantle underneath it.
 It is made up of lots of different types of igneous, metamorphic, and sedimentary rocks.
 The crust is not uniformly thick and varies from 3-30 miles thick.
 The thickest part of the Earth’s crust is known as continental crust and is found where there is land.
 The thinnest part of the crust is known as oceanic crust and is found under oceans.
 The temperature of the crust varies with depth: the deeper you go, the hotter it is.

-The interactions between plates can be categorized as convergent, divergent, or transform boundaries.
+The interactions between plates are either convergent, divergent, or transform boundaries.
 At a convergent boundary, plates move towards each other.
-If the boundary is between oceanic crust and continental crust, then the oceanic crust will travel underneath (subduct) the continental plate as the oceanic crust is more dense.
+If the boundary is between oceanic crust and continental crust, then the oceanic crust will travel underneath (subduct) the continental plate because the oceanic crust is more dense.
 If two oceanic plates meet, the denser plate will subduct under the less dense plate.
 When two continental plates meet, they push up against each other, and can form mountain ranges.
 At a divergent boundary, plates move away from each other.
 New crust is formed by hot magma rising and pushing up from the mantle through the space between the plates.
 An example of this is the Mid-Atlantic Ridge.
-Each year the width of the Atlantic Ocean grows by 2.5 cm due to new lithosphere being created.
+Each year, the width of the Atlantic Ocean grows by 2.5 cm due to new lithosphere being created.
 At a transform boundary, plates move past each other.
 The boundary between the North American Plate and the Pacific Plate is an example of this interaction.